RichLogan/CiscoSpark-UnitySDK/README.md

 1. Import the scripts or UnityPackage.
 2. Place the `Cisco Spark Manager` prefab from Cisco/Spark/Prefabs into your scene.
 3. Set the `AuthenticationString` variable of the `Request` component in the Inspector.
-    - Your `AuthenticationToken` or your bot's token can be found at http://developer.ciscospark.com
+    - Your token (or your bot's token) can be found at http://developer.ciscospark.com
-    - Support for integrations is coming
+    - Support for integrations/OAuth is coming!

 ## Quickstart